Broadnose sevengill shark: Description

 The length at birth is 40–45 cm while the mature male length is 1.5 m and mature female length is around 2.2 m.
 The maximum length found is 3.3 m.
+The maximum recorded weight is 182 kg for a 2.91 m individual.
 The shark is large and active and has a large head but small eyes and snout.
+The mouth is broad and prominent.
 The shark has one dorsal fin at the back of the body that spans from the insertion to the tops of the pelvic fins.

-The broadnose sevengill shark is also known as sevengill shark or simply sevengill and was formerly known as cow shark and mud shark; it is called sevengill due to its seven gill slits.
-Because of this, it was listed along with the sharpnose sevengill shark by Guinness World Records as having the most gill slits.
-It is similar to the sharpnose sevengill shark but the latter has a pointed snout and lacks spots on its dorsal surface.
-The sevengill species are also related to ancient sharks as fossils from the Jurassic Period (200 to 145 million years ago) also had seven gills.
+The mottled grey and white body is covered in a variable number of small black spots.

 Range and habitat

 The broadnose sevengill has so far been found in the western Pacific Ocean off China, Japan, Australia, New Zealand, the eastern Pacific Ocean off Canada, United States and Chile, and the southern Atlantic Ocean off Argentina and South Africa.
 It is significantly found in the San Francisco Bay particularly near the Golden Gate Bridge and Alcatraz Island.
 Large, old individuals tend to live in deep offshore environments as far down as 136 m.
 However, most individuals live in either the deep channels of bays, or in the shallower waters of continental shelves and estuaries.
 These sharks are mainly benthic in nature, cruising along the sea floor and making an occasional foray to the surface.
+Individuals that live closer to the coast in South Africa tend to prefer more open areas with a sandy sea floor and sparse clumps of kelp.